zauberware/node-kue-express-ui-heroku-example/README.md

 3. Be sure all environment variables are set on heroku
 4. Add heroku as a remote repository
 5. Push to master and deploy the app

+### Security
+To secure the connection between redis and your dynos you have setup the Stunnel Buildpack.
+Read more here https://devcenter.heroku.com/articles/securing-heroku-redis